 - Select the Ad Exchange line item type.

-- Enter the inventory sizes eligible to receive ad requests from auctions, or enable All requested sizes to make all sizes eligible.
+- For "Expected Creatives," select the inventory sizes eligible to receive ad requests from auctions, or enable All requested sizes to make all sizes eligible.

 - Target inventory you want available to Authorized Buyers and the Open Auction.